adyitz/Analyst_BA_Case_Study/README.md

 Q: Does it matter what database I use to solve the case study?

-A: You can choose any relational SQL database and/or spreadsheet (Google Sheets or Excel) to perform your analysis.
-As of the creation of this case study, BigQuery and Google Sheets are both used at EngagedMD, and you can access that for free with your own accounts.
+A: As of the creation of this case study, BigQuery and Google Sheets are both used at EngagedMD, and you can access them for free with your own accounts.
+It is preferable if you conduct the entire case study within Google Sheets.
+(Excel and relational databases may be used.)

 Here is how you would access BigQuery for free: https://cloud.google.com/blog/products/data-analytics/query-without-a-credit-card-introducing-bigquery-sandbox
 ___